 If you think about S/4HANA and the digital core, there is no doubt that SAP is winning and that we are continuing to take substantial market share.
 As we continue our acceleration to the cloud, increased not only the predictability of our revenues but we will also improve gross margins and profitability.
 This is what the entire executive board of SAP is committed to.
 A strong free cash flow generation while investing for the future provides significant optionality around strategic decisions aimed at driving customer and shareholder value.
 SAP is extremely well positioned for success through 2020 and far beyond.

-The statements about S/4HANA from SAP are inaccurate and exaggerated and are clearly intended to mislead the analysts on the call.
+The statements about S/4HANA from SAP are inaccurate and exaggerated and are intended to mislead the analysts on the call.
 SAP does not even see fit to explain that S/4HANA is still not complete as I covered in the article Why the S/4HANA EM Suite is Still not Released.
-The article is 9 months old, but still applicable today.
+The article is nine months old, but still applicable today.

 The truth of S/4HANA has virtually nothing to do with what is being stated by SAP in this quotation.
 I have analyzed S/4HANA from many dimensions and documented these conclusions in articles.

 SAP’s mislead the analysts on this call multiple dimensions.
-Each of the people speaking from SAP obviously has many millions of dollars in stock options, so this model where you obtain information from people that have a clear financial bias to mislead you so that they can exercise their options at the maximum price makes little sense.
+Each of the people speaking from SAP has many millions of dollars in stock options, so this model where you obtain information from people that have a clear financial bias to mislead you so that they can exercise their options at the maximum price makes little sense.
 (Bill McDermott alone makes over $50 million a year in compensation when stock options are included)

 It is reminiscent of the newspapers I used to read when I was in Pakistan.
 The information is interesting, but only from the perspective of analyzing what the powers that be would like people to believe.
 It has no inherent validity.

-Clearly, when SAP anticipates that it will be speaking to people who can’t directly validate their statements, the lying is in a different dimension.
+When SAP anticipates that it will be speaking to people who can’t directly validate their statements, the lying is in a different dimension.